 The best thing about the colour sensor is that you can change the colour of the LEDs to match your outfit!

 I found that the primary colours tend to be the brightest, ensuring we get the right lighting and shade when scanning the colour.
 This is due to the RGB nature of an LED, as it uses red, green and blue lights to create it’s colours.
 However, this makes experimenting with the colours more fun!
 You can enhance the brightness by using more kit however that would mean buying more electronics.
 So, we diffused the light with fabric instead.
 After testing different fabrics, we found that the more polyester content the better because the shiny properties of a polyester fabric would reflect the light a lot more, making it look brighter!

 I’ve styled it up for a wedding attire, but you can also dress it up or down, and decorate it however you like!
 We are exploring ideas for our next project of an interactive light up skirt to complete our wearable tech fashion outfit!

-If you would like to learn how to create your own wearable tech projects, contact us at firstname.lastname@example.org.
+If you would like to learn how to create your own wearable tech projects, find out more here and contact us at firstname.lastname@example.org.